creamakerspace/website/content/faq.md

 - 3D Printer: $4 per hour
 - CNC Router: $15 per 30 min

-In general, if your usage costs start adding up, we recommend upgrading to the Maker membership with unlimited machine time where we don't charge you any machine usage cost.
+If your usage costs start adding up, we recommend upgrading to the Maker membership with unlimited machine time where we don't charge you any machine time usage cost.

 ### What is the "guided usage cost?"